 In a fast-paced environment, like a bar or big party, professional bartenders have to make several drinks quickly.
 They don't want to waste time trying to open a stuck cocktail shaker, so professionals rarely use Cobbler shakers.

 Instead, most bartenders and cocktail apprentices rely on Boston shakers.
-They feature an unweighted tin and a weighted shaker, but there's no built-in strainer.
+They feature an unweighted tin and a weighted shaker, or a tin and a shaker glass, but there's no built-in strainer.

 Boston models tend to have a higher volume than Cobbler shakers, allowing you to make several cocktails at once.
-Boston shakers are also easy to clean and ready to be re-used in a matter of minutes.
-Plus, you won't have to worry about it dripping and freezing shut during use, unlike Cobbler shakers.
+Boston shakers are also easy to clean and are ready to be re-used in a matter of minutes.
+Plus, it's less likely to freeze shut during use, unlike Cobbler shakers.

 However, it might take a bit more skill to use.
 You have to place the two tins carefully to create a water-tight seal to prevent leaks.
 To separate the two parts, simply tap the side of the container.
 If you try to take the two parts off hastily, your cocktail might splash.